spacewar2018/automating_aws/README.md

-# automating_aws
+# Automating AWS with Python

-ACG Automating AWS Course
+Repository for the ACloud.guru course *ACG Automating AWS Course*